 Warning !
 Remember that with a Working Holiday Visa, you can’t work for more than 6 months for the same employer.
 Nothing prevents you from finishing your visa by going on a big adventure across Australia or working for another 6 months in another host family.

-How Is An Au Pair Job Like?
+How Are Au Pair Jobs In Australia Like?

 The job of an au pair is made up of a range of activities including childcare, taking the children to the park, playing with them, picking them up at school or accompanying them to extra-curricular activities.
 You may also have to cook and prepare their meals, and sometimes cook diner for the whole family!
 A great occasion to have them taste the delicacies of your home country:)

 You’ll also be asked to take part in household chores such as ironing, vacuuming, cleaning the kitchen, bathroom, etc.

 Your weekly workload is usually defined in advance and may vary depending on the number of children, their age and the lifestyle of the host family.